 Visit Granada and The Alhambra

 We spent a weekend eating loads of tapas in Granada, but you can also visit Granada on a day trip from Malaga.
 It’s a full day tour, which involves the round trip drive between the two cities.
 Importantly, a day trip also includes a visit to Granada’s famous Alhambra, with a guide and a skip-the-line ticket (definitely worth it!).
 Our recommended tour doesn’t include lunch, but check out Restaurante Los Manueles on Calle Reyes Católicos, which is open all day and is not far from the end of the road that leads to the Alhambra.
+Or, take a Granada food tour to eat well in a short amount of time.

 Currently, there are almost no trains arriving in Granada from Malaga and elsewhere in Andalusia because of work on the tracks.
 Even if you book a train ticket, it involves a train and bus combination and it’s a bit of a pain.
 I would recommend driving yourself or taking a day tour that totally takes care of all the transport.